Valor Yacht Uncovered: The Inside Scoop on Design & Features

 The Bottom Line

-The yacht known as Valor was actually only known by that name on the Show Below Deck.
-In real life it started as the Charade after it was built in 1990 and was renamed BG, a name which it still holds as a charter yacht.
+The yacht Valor was only known by that name on the Show Below Deck.
+In real life, it started as the Charade after it was built in 1990 and was renamed BG, a name that it still holds as a charter yacht.

-The BG is owned by Bobby Genovese and measures 153 ’10”.
-It can accommodate 12 guests and features many amenities including a large inflatable water slide, a deck jacuzzi and an aft deck cinema.
-The yacht is believed to be worth around $15 million and a charter will cost you between $155,000 per week and $162,000 depending on season and availability.
+Bobby Genovese owns the BG and measures 153 ’10”.
+It can accommodate 12 guests and features many amenities, including a giant inflatable water slide, a deck jacuzzi, and an aft deck cinema.
+The yacht is worth around $15 million, and a charter will cost you between $155,000 per week and $162,000, depending on season and availability.